TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 * view digital asset price information made available by third party service provider(s);
 * andbroadcast Digital Asset Transaction data to various blockchains supported by Altme without requiring user to download or install the associated blockchain-based software to user's local device.

-Altme's service is built on the basis of innovative technology (Blockchain and Self Sovereign Identity).
-The altme service allows a user to have a Digital Identity and certificates certified by third parties without having to save their personal data on the servers of an Identity Provider.
-The data is stored in the user's wallet (smartphone application) or possibly encrypted on a decentralized network.
-The user alone retains access to user's identity with user's smartphone or cryptographic keys are kept.
-It can authorize an application of a partner (a service provider) to access it.
+Altme's service is built on the basis of innovative technologies (Blockchain and Self Sovereign Identity).

+It allows a user to have their digital identity in their smartphone without having to register their data on the servers of an identity provider.

+User data is stored encrypted in the wallet or possibly encrypted on a server for recovery purposes.

+The user retains sole access to his data.
+User can possibly transfer them to a third party to access services.
+User is also the only one able to collect data from an organization.

+This type of wallet is very exactly the on-line version of the wallet that we all have in our pocket which keeps both our means of payment and our personal information.

 ## Collect credentials

-The user uses the services of an issuer which may be the web3 digital wallet company or third party companies or organisations.
+The user accesses the services of an issuer, which may be the company Web3 Digital Walletdu or third-party companies or organizations that may be unknown to Web3 Digital Wallet.
+The list of credentials available as of November 11, 2022 is:

 Email proof: the issuer is the company Web3 Digital Wallet which verifies the validity of the user's address by sending him a secret code by email.

-Phone proof: the issuer is the company Web3 Digital Wallet which verifies the validity of the user's address by sending him a secret code by SMS.
+Telephone proof: the issuer is the company Web3 Digital Wallet which verifies the validity of the user's address by sending him a secret code by SMS.

-Identity Card, Nationality proof and Unique ID number: the issuer is the company Web3 Digital Wallet which uses the services of the third-party company Passbase (https://passbase.com) for the authentication of identity documents and facial recognition (3D liveness).
+Identity card, Proof of nationality and Unique identification number: the issuer is the company Web3 Digital Wallet which uses the services of the third-party company Passbase (https://passbase.com) for the authentication of documents. identity and facial recognition (3D liveliness).

-Over13 proof, Over18 proof and Age Range proof: the issuer is the company Web3 Digital Wallet which uses the services of the company Yoti (https://yoti.com) to estimate the user's age at using Artificial Intelligence and a photo of the user.
+Over13 proof, Over18 proof and Age Range proof: the issuer is the Web3 Digital Wallet company which uses the services of the Yoti company (https://yoti.com) to estimate the user's age using Artificial Intelligence and a photo of the user.

 # wallet creation